Murder of Sierah Joughin: Murder, investigation and arrest

-At approximately 6:45 PM on July 19, 2016, Joughin was riding her bicycle home from her boyfriend's house while he rode alongside her on his motorcycle.
-They parted ways near County Road 6 near Metamora, Ohio in Fulton County, as he turned around to return home, while she continued.
+At approximately 6:45 p.m. on July 19, 2016, Joughin was riding her bicycle home from her boyfriend's (Joshua Kolasinski) house while he rode alongside her on his motorcycle.
+They parted ways near County Road 6 near Metamora, Ohio, in Fulton County, as he turned around to return home, while she continued.
 When she did not arrive home that evening, and her boyfriend told her family that he couldn't reach her by cell phone, they contacted authorities.
 Later that evening, Joughin's bicycle was discovered several rows into a cornfield near where she was last seen, and the county sheriff noted signs of a struggle, along with motorcycle tracks through the corn.
 With the assistance of the FBI, authorities made efforts to track Joughin using her Fitbit activity tracker and smartphone, the latter of which returned a signal several miles from where her bicycle was located, but this did not produce any new leads.
 Rewards ranging from $25,000 to $100,000 were offered for any information leading to her safe recovery.

-Several items that did not belong to Joughin were discovered near her bicycle, including a pair of men's sunglasses (which tested positive for male DNA), a screwdriver, and a box of automotive fuses.
+Several items that did not belong to Joughin were discovered near her bicycle, including a pair of men's sunglasses, which tested positive for male DNA, a screwdriver, and a box of automotive fuses.
 A passing driver also recovered a motorcycle helmet with a bloody hand print on its surface.
-Joughin's boyfriend was not considered a person of interest as his helmet could quickly be accounted for.
+Joughin's boyfriend was not considered a person of interest, as his helmet could quickly be accounted for.
 When officers were canvassing the neighborhood after Joughin's disappearance, Worley, who lived under 2 miles away, told them his motorcycle had broken down in the area and that he had lost items of the same description as those at the crime scene.
 He also stated that he had discovered two bicycles in the corn, one of which he took and that it would have his fingerprints on it.
 He commented that he "didn't steal anything or kill anyone."
 Another witness in the area described seeing a passenger van driving at a high speed through the area, and provided a license plate number to the authorities.
 The license plate was soon discovered to be registered to Worley, who had been convicted and sentenced in 1990 for assaulting and attempting to kidnap another woman, who he knocked off her bicycle.
 Based on this information, investigators obtained a search warrant for Worley's property.